xzuyn/musubi-tuner/README.md

 - August 22, 2025:
     - Qwen-Image-Edit support has been added.
 See PR [#473](https://github.com/kohya-ss/musubi-tuner/pull/473) and the [Qwen-Image documentation](./docs/qwen_image.md) for details.
 This change may affect existing features due to its extensive nature.
 If you encounter any issues, please report them in the [Issues](https://github.com/kohya-ss/musubi-tuner/issues).
     - **Breaking Change**: The cache format for FLUX.1 Kontext has been changed with this update.
 Please recreate the latent cache.

-- August 18, 2025:
-    - The option `--network_module networks.lora_qwen_image` was missing from the documentation for training with `qwen_image_train_network.py`.
-The [documentation](./docs/qwen_image.md#training--学習) has been fixed to include this information.

-- August 16, 2025:
-    - Added a tool for captioning images using Qwen-Image VLM.
-PR [#460](https://github.com/kohya-ss/musubi-tuner/pull/460) See [here](./docs/tools.md#image-captioning-with-qwen25-vl-srcmusubi_tunercaption_images_by_qwen_vlpy) for more details.

-- August 15, 2025:
-    - The Timestep Bucketing feature has been added, which allows for a more uniform distribution of timesteps and stabilizes training.
-See PR [#418](https://github.com/kohya-ss/musubi-tuner/pull/418) and the [Timestep Bucketing documentation](./docs/advanced_config.md#timestep-bucketing-for-uniform-sampling--均一なサンプリングのためのtimestep-bucketing) for details.

 ### Releases